Cello Concerto (Elgar)

 Edward Elgar's Cello Concerto in E minor, Op.
-85, his last notable work, is a cornerstone of the solo cello repertoire.
-Elgar composed it in the aftermath of the First World War, when his music had already gone out of fashion with the concert-going public.
+85, is a cornerstone of the solo cello repertoire.
+Elgar composed it in the aftermath of the First World War, when his music had already become out of fashion with the concert-going public.
 In contrast with Elgar's earlier Violin Concerto, which is lyrical and passionate, the Cello Concerto is for the most part contemplative and elegiac.

 The October 1919 premiere was a debacle because Elgar and the performers had been deprived of adequate rehearsal time.
 Elgar made two recordings of the work with Beatrice Harrison as soloist.

-The American premiere was given on 21 November 1922 by the Philadelphia Orchestra under Leopold Stokowski with Jean Gerardy, cello.
-The 'Musical Courier' wrote: "About the Elgar there was no dissenting opinion.
-It is a long work, and it ambles on and on and on, utterly without distinction, utterly without inspiration."

-The work did not achieve wide popularity until the 1960s, when a recording by Jacqueline du Pré caught the public imagination and became a classical best-seller.
+Since then, leading cellists from Pablo Casals onward have performed the work in concert and in the studio, but the work did not achieve wide popularity until the 1960s, when a recording by Jacqueline du Pré caught the public imagination and became a classical best-seller.

-Since then, leading cellists from Pablo Casals onward have performed the work in concert and in the studio.